eyalle/amazon-transcribe-textract-workshop/amazon-transcribe-workshop/getting-started/aws-instructor-led/README.md

 ![Open the AWS console](../../static/images/aws-account/img-console.png?width=40pc)

-::alert[This account will expire at the end of the workshop and all the resources created will be automatically deprovisioned.
-You will not be able to access this account after today.]
+This account will expire at the end of the workshop and all the resources created will be automatically deprovisioned.
+You will not be able to access this account after today.